Metroid Dread: Development

-Early efforts
+Nintendo DS version

-The Metroid producer Yoshio Sakamoto conceived Metroid Dread as a Nintendo DS sequel to Metroid Fusion (2002).
+The Metroid producer, Yoshio Sakamoto, conceived Metroid Dread for the handheld Nintendo DS console.
 It came from the concept of having Samus followed by "dread" on an unfamiliar planet.
 Sakamoto wanted to expand on the stealth sequences in Fusion and combine them with traditional Metroid gameplay.
 Though he did not want Dread to be a horror game, he aimed to explore "fear-based gameplay".

+Development for DS began around 2005.
+The title Metroid Dread first appeared that year on an internal Nintendo software list of "key DS games set to be announced in the future", triggering expectation that it would appear at the E3 conference.
+There was no public announcement, but a plot summary at E3 2005 was shown to select members of the press at the event, including the IGN journalist Craig Harris.
+In late 2005, rumors spread that Metroid Dread had been canceled or was in development hell.
+A release date of November 2006 was listed in the February issue of Official Nintendo Magazine.
+The March issue listed a release date for 2006, with a suggestion to look to E3 2006 for further details, but the game did not appear.
+According to an episode of IGN's Nintendo Voice podcast, Nintendo "pulled the plug at the last minute" on this version of Dread.

+A message reading "Experiment status report update: Metroid project 'Dread' is nearing the final stages of completion" appears in the 2007 game Metroid Prime 3: Corruption, developed by Retro Studios.
+The Corruption director, Mark Pacini, and the producer Bryan Walker denied any connection and said that it was coincidental.
+The Wired writer Chris Kohler expressed skepticism over the denial.
+ComingSoon reported that Mike Wikan, a senior designer on Corruption, posted on a fan forum that the reference a joke, and that the post was lost when the forums were closed.
+In the Japanese version of Corruption, released later that year, the message instead refers to a "dread class turret".
+Fans visited Retro Studios in Texas asking for information about Dread.
+Following the Corruption launch, Nintendo released a statement denying that a 2D Metroid game was in development.

-Sakamoto attempted to have Dread developed for the DS.
-A first attempt was made around 2005, and another around 2008.
+A second attempt at developing Dread was made around 2008.
 A playable prototype was shown to Nintendo Software Technology and Nintendo of America staff at E3 2009.
-The project was reportedly not titled Metroid Dread at that point and had an art style similar to Metroid Fusion.
+The project reportedly did not retain the Dread title at that point and had an art style similar to Metroid Fusion.
 The prototype did not meet Sakamoto's expectations, so development was halted.
 A major reason for this was that Sakamoto's desire for an intimidating, unsettling antagonist was difficult to achieve with the DS hardware.

-The title Metroid Dread first appeared on a 2005 internal Nintendo software list of "key DS games set to be announced in the future", triggering expectation that it would appear at the E3 convention in 2005 or 2006.
-By late 2005, rumors spread that Metroid Dread had been canceled or was in development hell.
-A release date of November 2006 was listed in the February issue of Official Nintendo Magazine.
-The March issue listed a release date for 2006, with a suggestion to look to E3 2006 for further details, but the game did not appear.

-A message reading "Experiment status report update: Metroid project 'Dread' is nearing the final stages of completion" appears in the 2007 game Metroid Prime 3: Corruption.
-Corruption director Mark Pacini denied any connection and said that it was coincidental.
-The Wired writer Chris Kohler expressed skepticism over Retro's denial; he felt it would be believable if Pacini said that it was a joke, but the claim that it was a coincidence was not.
-In the Japanese version, released later that year, the message instead refers to a "dread class turret".